I would be remiss if I didn’t touch upon the subject of credit cards.

 - Avoid keeping credit cards at or near the maximum spending limit

 There are three major credit reporting agencies.
 You’re entitled to a copy of your credit report annually.
-Visit www.annualcreditreport.com or contact one of the three major reporting agencies below for your copy.
+Visit Credit Sesame to check your score and get copies of your credit report or contact one of the three major reporting agencies below for your copy.

 P.O.
 Box 2000